Network policies

 Public IP changes

-Snowflake may occasionally update the public IPs associated with SPCS services.
-While changes are infrequent, it’s a good practice to periodically verify and update the IP list to prevent disruptions.
-We are working with Snowflake to provide an official mechanism for retrieving these IPs.
+Snowflake might occasionally update the public IPs associated with SPCS services.
+Though changes are infrequent, we recommend periodically verifying and updating the IP list to prevent disruptions.

 Custom egress rules